deestbie/console-docs/docs/venom/searchtools.md

 | Active        | Includes videos that are not yet published.                              |
 | Staging          | Includes published with broadcast time pending or live.          |

-## How do I view video types and security settings of videos in a collection?
+## <a id="view-video-types-and-visibility"></a>How do I view video types and security settings of videos in a collection?

 1. Go to **Dashboard > Organization Name > Property** and select a collection.
 A list of videos defined in the collection displays.
 2. The following sort views are available: